Young Black pilot opens dream restaurant during pandemic

 The owner and head cook of the House of Soul Cafe talked to 13News about their good food and how since opening day, business at the restaurant has been better than good.

 What appears as another south side gas station is so much more.
-Once inside the East Street location, the aroma lets you know there is some serious cooking going on behind the counter.
+Once inside, the aroma lets you know there is some serious cooking going on behind the counter.

 Since opening day on February 5, David Brown and his staff have seen little downtime.

-Brown is the head cook at the restaurant at 4225 S. East Street on Indy's south side.
-The menu brags about their southern cuisine and "Grandma's Savor with a Modern Twist."
+Brown is the head cook at the restaurant at 4225 S. East St. The menu brags about their southern cuisine and "Grandma's Savor with a Modern Twist."

 "We wanted to make it fast food, but still bring the history of our roots of southern cuisine and make it a primary brand," said Brown.

-House of Soul Cafe customers like Johnetta Thompson and Vickie Bradley work nearby.
+Customers like Johnetta Thompson and Vickie Bradley work nearby.
 They have been watching and waiting for a chance to dine.
 Brown gave them a taste test while taking their lunch order Wednesday afternoon.
 The taste test made waiting for opening week well worth it.

 "The smoked turkey, because that is what I cook with is smoked turkey, you can taste it.
 The greens were seasoned just right.
 The cornbread, my God," said Bradley, "can I just say that and be done?"